Makis Tzatzos: Career

 His career began at his hometown, where he played for Eordaikos.
 His skills and talent were spotted by Xanthi and soon he became a member of the team (1988).
-Tzatzos was regarded by the media as a class player and he is one of the main reasons why Xanthi F.C. won the second division championship and earned promotion to the Greek Superleague.
+Tzatzos was regarded by the media as a class player and he is one of the main reasons why Xanthi won the second division championship and earned promotion to the Super League Greece.

-He played for Xanthi until 1995, when he joined Aris Thessaloniki F.C.
-For a year he offered his services at the Salonica team, only to return to Xanthi in the second half of the 1996/97 season.
+He played for Xanthi until 1995, when he joined Aris For a year he offered his services at the Salonica team, only to return to Xanthi in the second half of the 1996/97 season.

 Tzatzos played his last game for Xanthi and his last in the Greek first division in May 1997, and he made a total of 178 league appearances for the club.
 He returned to his first team (Anagennisi Karditsas) and closed his career at Leonidio in 2001.